Compliance frameworks explained.

 The NIST Cybersecurity Framework was developed by the National Institute of Standards and Technology to help organizations manage cybersecurity risk.
 It organizes security activities into five core functions: Identify, Protect, Detect, Respond, and Recover.

 Unlike other frameworks, NIST CSF is designed to be flexible and scalable.
-It doesn't prescribe specific controls — instead, it provides a structure for understanding and improving your security posture based on your specific risks.
+It does not prescribe specific controls.
+Instead, it provides a structure for understanding and improving your security posture based on your specific risks.

 Why Do You Need It?

 NIST CSF is increasingly required for federal contractors and is often referenced in cyber insurance policies.
-Even if not required, it's an excellent foundation for building a mature security program.
+Even if not required, it is an excellent foundation for building a mature security program.

 The Business Case

-Answer a few quick questions about your business, and we'll recommend the right compliance path for you.
+Answer a few quick questions about your business, and we will recommend the right compliance path for you.

 Complete Once, Comply Everywhere